Convergence to Utility Maximization and the Indifference Hypothesis: Convergence to Rationality, One Round at a Time

 This is corroborated by the findings shown in Table \ref{tab:deferrals_per_menu}, which reports the deferral frequencies per menu.
-In line with our hypothesis (Section 3.1), three of the four binary menus featuring no SOSD relationship between the feasible lotteries have the highest absolute deferral frequencies: 192 for $\{C1,C2\}$, 59 for $\{B1,B2\}$ and 26 for $\{B2,D\}$.
-Strikingly, moreover, the table also clarifies that 20 subjects always deferred at menu $\{C1,C2\}$, which, in addition to featuring no dominance relation, also had the most complex-looking lotteries and the lowest expected values.
-It is possible therefore that the decision to defer at this particular menu was driven by some convex combination of decision difficulty and aversion to incur the cognitive effort given the relatively higher complexity and lower stakes involved.
-Also broadly in line with our hypothesis, next in the list of deferral-inducing menus are $\{A1,B1,B2,D\}$ (25), $\{B1,B2,D\}$ (23) and $\{A1,B1,B2\}$ (22).
-These menus feature the ``nearly'' SOSDominant lotteries A1, D and A1, respectively, (see Section 3.1), but no FOSDominance relation.
-Moreover, despite the relatively low deferral frequencies at the two menus with four lotteries, $\{A1,B1,B2,D\}$ (25) and $\{A1,A2,C1,C2\}$ (13), we note the following fact that lends support to the dominance channel in the occurrence and alleviation of choice overload that was discussed in Section 3.1 \citep{scheibehenne-greifeneder-todd,chernevetal15}: \begin{highlight} The deferral rate is significantly lower at the four-element menu with a (``nearly'') FOSDominant lottery than at the one without (0.8\% vs 1.6\%; $p=0.071$, 2-sided Fisher's exact). \end{highlight} Taken together, these facts indicate that: (i) Decisiveness violations are more likely at ``hard'' binary-menu decisions than at larger menus, suggesting a bigger role of incomparability/incomplete preferences than choice overload in our context; (ii) other things equal, deferral is more likely at large menus that do not have an obviously dominant lottery than at those that do.
+In line with our hypothesis (Section \ref{s3-1}), three of the four binary menus featuring no SOSD relationship between the feasible lotteries have the highest absolute deferral frequencies: 192 for \{C1, C2\}, 59 for \{B1, B2\} and 26 for \{B2, D\}.
+Strikingly, moreover, the table also clarifies that 20 subjects \textit{always} deferred at menu \{C1, C2\}, which, in addition to featuring no dominance relation, also had the most complex-looking lotteries and the lowest expected values.
+It is therefore possible that the decision to defer at this particular menu was driven by some combination of decision difficulty and aversion to incur the cognitive effort, given the relatively higher complexity and lower stakes involved.
+Also broadly in line with our hypothesis, next in the list of deferral-inducing menus are \{A1, B1, B2, D\} (25), \{B1, B2, D\} (23) and \{A1, B1, B2\} (22).
+These menus feature the ``nearly'' SOSDominant lotteries A1, D and A1, respectively, (see Section \ref{s3-1}), but no FOSDominance relation.
+Moreover, despite the relatively low deferral frequencies at the two menus with four lotteries, \{A1, B1, B2, D\} (25) and \{A1, A2, C1, C2\} (13), we note the following fact that lends support to the dominance channel in the occurrence and alleviation of choice overload that was discussed in Section \ref{s3-1} \citep{scheibehenne-greifeneder-todd,chernevetal15}: \begin{highlight} The deferral rate is lower at the 4-element menu with a (``nearly'') FOSDominant lottery than at the one without (0.8\% vs 1.6\%; $p=0.071$, { 2-sided Fisher's exact}). \end{highlight} In addition, as is also clarified in Table \ref{tab:deferrals_per_menu} (footnote), subjects' response times, both in the first round and overall, are significantly longer at the 4 ``difficult'' binary menus that lacked a SOSDdominant lottery and the 3 non-binary menus that lacked a perfectly or approximately FOSDominant lottery than at the remaining 8 menus.
+It is noteworthy that such a significant difference---of almost 3 seconds, on average---is present in first-round response times despite the alleviating effect brought about by the fact that the menu \{A1,A2\} which was seen first by all subjects in that round featured an ``easy'' decision, which was nevertheless associated with a long response time because it gave subjects their very first exposure to the experiment's lotteries and computer interface.
+Taken together, these facts indicate that: (i) Decisiveness violations are more likely at ``hard'' binary-menu decisions than at decisions in larger menus, suggesting a bigger role of incomparability/incomplete preferences than traditional choice overload in our context; (ii) other things equal, deferral is more likely at large menus that do not have an obviously dominant lottery than at those that do; (iii) deferring behaviour is largely unchanged over the course of the experiment and, in general, is associated with longer response times.